timjwright/godoit/Readme.md

 ###Status Script
 The status script is passed a JSON payload to stdin describing all the jobs.
 This can be used to push the set of jobs to a central monitor.

+Environment variables can be included which may be useful to add information such as server location, environment type etc.

 The set of jobs will include disabled jobs and jobs with parameter errors.